 FDI equity inflows (in USD) during Apr 2017 - Jun 2017 for Construction development: Townships, housing, built-up infrastructure and construction-development projects

-Growth in FDI during Apr 2000 - Jun 2017 for Construction development: Townships, housing, built-up infrastructure and construction-development projects
+Share of FDI during Apr 2000 - Jun 2017 for construction development: townships, housing, built-up infrastructure and construction-development projects

 December 2016 - Spanish infrastructure firm Abertis Infraestructuras SA has agreed to buy two operational toll road assets in south India from Macquarie Group Ltd for about USD 150 mn